alexnathanson/solarserver/README.md

 No need to setup the wordpress stuff, unless you plan on making a wordpress site. https://projects.raspberrypi.org/en/projects/lamp-web-server-with-wordpress/9

+To run tests, move the dropdown directory into /var/www/html<br>
-After cloning this repo move the index.php file up one directory.
+To run the data collection web page move the index.php file into /var/www/html

 ## getting solar data via the charge controller data power
 See https://www.github.com/alexnathanson/EPSolar_Tracer